shamblesides/GameBoy-Online/README.md

 Goals
 -----

-gameboy-sound intends to deliver a good balance between size, accuracy, and ease-of-use.
+apu intends to deliver a good balance between size, accuracy, and ease-of-use.
 Its internals are still fairly accurate to [how the real hardware works](http://gbdev.gg8.se/wiki/articles/Gameboy_sound_hardware), but it omits some of the more obscure behavior.
 From a user's point of view, it uses an easy-to-read function-based API, rather than retaining the old notion of writing to registers on an APU.
 A user should be able to make some kind of sound happen with just one `import` statement and one function call.

 Browser support